ZotyDev/GameEngine/README.md

 # Compiling:
 Go to `Scripts/` and select the target platform.

-## Compiling Notes:
-### Web:
-The folder `YourGame/assets/` is where all data that is going to be used should be.
-At compilation, this folder will be compiled into a `.data` file that is basically a virtual folder.

 # License

 This project includes or depends on these following projects: